VictorianHues/AgentBasedModeling/docs/source/getting_started.rst

 Setting up
 ----------

-First things first, clone the project repository from GitHub:
+First things first, clone the project repository from GitHub using the GitHub CLI:

 .. code-block:: console

    $ gh repo clone VictorianHues/AgentBasedModeling

+You can also clone the repository using HTTPS or SSH.

 This project uses `uv <https://docs.astral.sh/uv/>`_ for Python environment management.
 To ensure consistent results, we recommend using uv when working with this project or